linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 - **Limited Savings and Lending Options**
   - Germany had virtually no savings to draw upon for debt servicing.
   - The Treaty of Versailles had seized or frozen Germany's prewar foreign holdings and canceled debts owed to Germans.
-  - Exporters with foreign [[Forwards and Futures Notes|currency]] savings were incentivized to keep earnings abroad to avoid potential government seizure.
+  - Exporters with foreign [currency](../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) savings were incentivized to keep earnings abroad to avoid potential government seizure.
   - The central bank's gold reserves were insufficient to cover even the first interest payment.
   - International appetite for extending credit to Germany was minimal due to:
 	- Developed economies burdened by their own war debts,  primarily owed to the United States.